joanaroque/Paises/README.md

 # Paises
-Application that fetches relevant country informations from an external API and shows it in the user interface;
+WPF Application that fetches relevant country informations from an external API and shows it in the user interface;